jadedeo/pui-homework-template-advanced/final-project/README.md

 ### _FableFrame_

 ![title for sketch1](public/assets/proposal/FableFrameSketch.jpg)
+Top Left: Main page; shows sortable/filter-able list of created subpages (characters and settings); navigation panel allows user to access pages specifically for characters or settings
+Bottom Left: Alternate main page; user can toggle between list and grid view
+Right: Example of a character page, containing sections dedicated to general information, appearance, personality, etc. Setting pages would be similar, but with different sections.

 **Purpose + Goal**
 Provide a way for authors working on manuscripts to effectively organize information about their characters and settings (and potentially plotlines/arcs).